-Nyambe oversees Program operations in 21 countries in Africa providing strategic direction, engagement with governments and the private sector to raise awareness and gain support.
-He also leads fund-raising efforts for the region.
+Charles Nyambe oversees program operations in 37 countries in Africa providing strategic direction and engagement with the public and private sector to raise awareness and gain support.
+He also leads fundraising efforts for the region.

-Nyambe has been involved with the Special Olympics movement since 1998 when he was approached by Special Olympics Namibia to help serve as a head Coach for the Program.
-He served in this capacity leading the Program to attend their first ever World Summer Games in 1999 in North Carolina.
-After attending the World Summer Games, he was appointed as National Director, Special Olympics Namibia but in a volunteer capacity.
-In 2003, he led the first ever Africa Youth Summit team to attend the World Summer Games in Ireland.
-In 2004, he was hired in a full time capacity as Sports Manager for Special Olympics Africa Region.
-His many accomplishments include winning the National Sports Administrator of the Year, National Sports Commission Awards for 2004; and being appointed Namibia National Olympics Committee Assistant National Trainer Facilitator, World Scholar Athlete Games, New York, USA.
+Nyambe has been involved with the Special Olympics movement since 1998 when he was approached by Special Olympics Namibia to serve as a head coach for the program.
+He led SO Namibia to attend their first-ever World Summer Games in 1999 in North Carolina.
+After those World Summer Games, he was appointed as the National Director of Special Olympics Namibia in a volunteer capacity.
+In 2003, he led the first-ever Africa Youth Summit team to attend the World Summer Games in Ireland.
+In 2004, he was hired in a full-time capacity as Sports Manager for Special Olympics Africa.
+He was appointed as the Regional Director in 2009 and Senior Director in 2012.
+He served as Vice President of the Region in 2015 and was appointed president and managing director in 2017.
+His many accomplishments include winning the National Sports Administrator of the Year 2004 award from the National Sports Commission Awards, and being appointed Namibia National Olympic Committee Assistant National Trainer Facilitator for the World Scholar Athlete Games in New York, USA.